 The move comes just days after the U.A.E.
 Air Force destroyed an "Iranian military drone" intended to target Yemeni government troops near the Red Sea.
 Major General Ahmed Saif Al Yafei, the deputy chief of general staff of Yemeni forces, said the drone had been smuggled in by the rebels from Iran, after government troops trapped them on the coast.
 He added that the supply of sophisticated weapons to Houthi rebels by Iran is “a desperate attempt to undermine the successive victories of forces that support the legitimate government of Yemen.”

-Yesterday, the White House also put Iran “” following an attack on a Saudi frigate by Iran-backed Houthi militants and a ballistic missile test by Iran.
+Yesterday, the White House also put Iran “on notice” following an attack on a Saudi frigate by Iran-backed Houthi militants and a ballistic missile test by Iran.

 It is not the first that Iran’s arming Houthi rebels has triggered angry reactions from Washington and its regional allies.
 Last month, the Australian government released photographs that showed light anti-armor weapons seized near the Yemeni coast were manufactured in Iran.
 Analysts who surveyed the findings claimed that the weapons confiscated matched Iranian-made rocket-propelled grenade launchers used in Iraq and Ivory Coast in 2015.
 The new findings followed another report published by the U.K.-based Conflict Armament Research (CAR) on November 30 last year that indicated an arms “pipeline” originating from Iran extended to Yemen and Somalia.